Spring Renewal

 Are we communicating that we see and hear each other? (which may mean that we need to shut up).
 A basic need for all of us is to feel seen and heard.
 This may not be verbal and can be as simple as eye contact and a touch on the arm.
 We make bids for attention from each other that often end up failing.
 If we make a bid for attention that fails, we will often give up trying.
 Not being responsive communicates rejection.

 Are we communicating more about our inner life than just the logistics of our day?
 Couples on average only talk about 15 minutes a week(yikes!), and even then it’s only logistical.
 That is not very connective communication.
-Try the Gottman Card Deck app for some more meaningful discussion starters.
+Try the Gottman Card Deck app or our new Dance of Hearts cards for couples for some more meaningful discussion starters.
 Sharing our inner life communicates vulnerability and trust.
 Inquiring about our partner’s inner world communicates: “I value you.”

 How does our communication get influenced or hijacked by our nervous system?
 One of the tools we learn in therapy is to understand how our nervous system can often derail our mind and communication.
 How we are biologically wired to survive does not help us connect lovingly during times of stress.
 Taking a break from an argument that is headed in the wrong direction communicates: “I love you enough to take a break, calm down and circle back.”